Why This Shelter Exists

 Vesna Teodorović

-Vesna runs a clothing store with her husband in Šabac.
-She spends her mornings at the shop – and her afternoons at the shelter, feeding dogs, coordinating vet visits, organising adoption events, and visiting schools to teach children about animal welfare.
+Vesna runs a clothing store with her husband in Šabac – and spends her free time at the shelter, feeding dogs, coordinating vet visits, organising adoption events, and visiting schools to talk to children about what it means to be responsible for an animal.
+She pays for a large part of the shelter work out of her own pocket.

 The way a society treats its animals is a mirror of that society.